lunarc/lunarc_docs/docs/guides/data_transfer/io_winscp.md

 ![keepalive](../../images/WinSCP-keepalive.png)

-Please note:
+!!! info

-that the "Advanced options" checkbox must be checked to access these settings
+    The "Advanced options" checkbox must be checked to access these settings